escabe/org.escabe.lidl/README.md

 ##### Attributions
 * supermarket icon by Bernar  Novalyi from the Noun Project
-* Christmas tree by Stanislav Levin from the Noun Project
+* Christmas tree icon by Stanislav Levin from the Noun Project